Petzys/usdx_scraper/README.md

   -u USER, --user USER  The user to use on http://usdb.animux.de/, required -p PASSWORD, --password PASSWORD
-                        The password for the user, required
+                        The password for the user, required -d, --debug           Set to save a log file to the current directory.
+Default name: usdx_scraper_TIMESTAMP.log
 ```